Kin-Zhang/simple_ndt_slam/README.md

-# Simple-ndt-Slam
+# simple-ndt

 This package is extracted from [autoware.ai](https://github.com/Autoware-AI) 1.14.0 version, but with debug fixed, re-factor and speed up.

 - fix the empty tf problem, [check the related pull request](https://github.com/autowarefoundation/autoware_ai_perception/pull/60)
 - speed up the whole package, more efficient than previous one, could run 10hz stably in 4-core CPU

-Package Usage, using one LiDAR to do SLAM, no IMU no camera needed, of course sometime the result may not good enough, These Ubuntu 16.04-20.04 system with ROS can all run this package:
+Package Usage, using one LiDAR to do SLAM, <u>no IMU no camera needed</u>, of course sometime the result may not good enough, These Ubuntu 16.04-20.04 system with ROS can all run this package:

 - Localization
 - Mapping
-- [ing] Dynamics points remove, with [LimHyungTae/ERASOR](https://github.com/LimHyungTae/ERASOR), and Kin's fork for directly on this package also: [Kin-Zhang/ERASOR](https://github.com/Kin-Zhang/ERASOR/tree/simple_ndt_slam)
+- Dynamics points remove, Kin's fork for directly on this package also: [Kin-Zhang/ERASOR](https://github.com/Kin-Zhang/ERASOR/tree/simple_ndt_slam) from [LimHyungTae/ERASOR](https://github.com/LimHyungTae/ERASOR)

 <details>
   <summary>Effects shown here [**remember modify the topic name on config**]</summary>